Macrometacorp/docs/docs/collections/redis-mode/index.md

 title: Redis Mode Collection
 ---

-The data store that Macrometa provides is compatible with almost all Redis API use cases.
+The data store that Macrometa provides is compatible with most Redis API use cases.

 You must create a Redis Mode collection before you can use Redis with Macrometa.
 You can read and write to Redis collections using the following methods: